 If you have the budget to support a Shopify store and your goal is to grow, there’s very little drawback to this platform.
 On the other hand, if you expect to remain relatively small and want to emphasize site design or product aesthetics, Squarespace is a great option.

-If neither Squarespace nor Shopify seems like exactly what you need, there are plenty of alternative eCommerce solutions.
+If both Shopify or Squarespace don’t seem like exactly what you need, there are plenty of alternative eCommerce solutions.
 Three options I’d recommend checking out are Strikingly, BigCommerce, and WooCommerce.

 Strikingly is an online store builder that’s designed specifically for one-page shops.
 It’s perfect if you only have a handful of products to sell, but don’t want to deal with Squarespace’s complicated design features.